mikaelkg/DecisionTree/README.md

 **Enter path:
 Count features:
 Percent of train data:**
-`dsa`a.
+  a.
 Download the results to a file
   (file with comma delimiter,
    where first column is real class
    and second column is predicted class)